Our Farming Practices

 Green String Philosophy

-Green String farming looks at the total system, rather than focusing on the food crop in isolation.
-Attention to soil health is a crucial component of producing healthful food - we make every effort to reduce the loss of biodiversity, both above and below ground.
+A farm is a system.
+Attention to soil health is essential to producing healthful food.
 Use of cover crops, compost, compost tea, and crushed volcanic rock and oyster shell mineral supplements help ensure that the earth is able to grow vibrant fruits and vegetables.

-The Green String farmer is closely attuned to the needs of his or her plants and the land on which they are growing.
-Ultimately, the goal is to create a self-nourishing system where less human intervention yields better quality crops.
+The goal is to create a self-nourishing system where less human intervention yields better quality crops.

-In addition to adding biomass to our soils with cover crops, we supply our plants with several other supplements to simulate the rich inputs found in untouched natural systems.
-We introduce extra beneficial microbes (like bacteria, fungi, nematodes, and protozoa) into the soil by applying compost.
-Compost tea, which is brewed by aerating a handful of dry compost with nutrients in water overnight, is also applied through our irrigation lines.
-Finely crushed volcanic rock, as well as powdered oyster shell, provide easily accessible mineral and calcium resources (respectively) for soil microbes to break down and transfer to our plants.
-When given these resources with which to build their own immune systems and plant bodies, we find that our plants are strong and resilient to pests and that there is no need for chemical pesticides.
+We introduce beneficial microbes (like bacteria, fungi, nematodes, and protozoa) into the soil by applying compost tea, a handful of dry compost with nutrients soaked in water overnight.
+Finely crushed volcanic rock and powdered oyster shell provide easily accessible minerals and calcium for soil microbes to break down and transfer to our plants.
+This creates soil which helps plants build their own immune systems, and foregoes the need for chemical pesticides.

-Every plant improves soil structure by spreading out its roots and tunneling through the dirt, and in a natural setting, plants grow amidst a variety of other plant species.
-Noticing that mono-cropping does not occur naturally, the Green String approach to farming necessarily reconsiders the idea of “weeds.”
+The Green String approach to farming reconsiders the idea of “weeds.”
 Instead of fighting against these persistent plants, we let them grow up alongside our food crops.
-When they threaten resources like light and space for our desired food plants, we hoe or mow them back just enough, and leave the cut plant material to enrich the soils.
+When they threaten resources like light and space, we hoe or mow them back just enough, and leave the cut plant material to enrich the soils.
 Sometimes, we get a little help from herds of goats and sheep to keep overzealous cover crops in check!
-By resisting the urge to allow only the food crop to grow, it is possible to maintain biodiversity and enrich the soils while spending less time eradicating “undesirable” plants from our fields.
+By resisting the urge to allow only the food crop to grow, we maintain biodiversity and enrich the soils while spending less time eradicating “undesirable” plants from our fields.